← Back to Home

 This suggests a permanent structural shift: remote work is no longer exceptional, but it's also no longer universal.
 Hybrid arrangements, timezone requirements, and "remote-friendly" caveats now define the middle ground.

-As of March 2026, 52% of HN job postings mention remote work — a figure that would have seemed extraordinary in January 2020, when it stood at just 36%.
+As of March 2026, 52% of tech job postings mention remote work — a figure that would have seemed extraordinary in January 2020, when it stood at just 36%.

 Key Takeaways